PaulMelloy/cercospoRa/README.md

 <!-- badges: end -->
 <br>

-`cercospoRa` is a mechanistic epidemiological model for estimating epidemics of _Cercospora beticola_ in sugar beet farms, available as an R package.
+This R package, `cercospoRa`, takes steps to automate the epidemiological modelling of Cercospora leaf spot epidemics in _Cercospora beticola_ in sugar beet farms, available as an R package.
+The package contains functions to use remotely sensed spatially explicit empirical data to estimate leaf area index (LAI) when the crop canopy closes.
+Crop canopy closure is a key variable in modelling the estimating when growers will need to be vigilant and protect their crop with fungicides to prevent a yield limiting cercospora leaf spot epidemic.

+`cercospoRa` uses functions described by Wolf and Verreet (2005) "Factors Affecting the Onset of Cercospora Leaf Spot Epidemics in Sugar Beet and Establishment of Disease-Monitoring Thresholds" _Phytopathology_

 <br>